Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

-Rick was taken to the hospital and the Willow went with him.
+The ambulance took Rick to the hospital and the Willow went with him.
 Wolf rode her horse back to the castle and saw to its needs.

-Rick's parents had arrived at the castle and Wolf explained that their son was alright but deferred to the Lion to explain what happened.
-The Lion arrived soon enough and invited the parents of Wolf and Lady Jane into his office in the great hall.
+Rick's parents arrived at the castle and Wolf explained that their son was alright but deferred to the Lion to explain what happened.
+The Lion arrived soon enough and invited the parents, Wolf and Lady Jane into his office in the great hall.

-Wolf was caught by surprise but quickly recovered, "I met him on the archery range; he's quite good.
+Wolf caught by surprise quickly recovered, "I met him on the archery range; he's quite good.
 I invited him to try my bow and we exchanged arrows.
-I think he was really afraid of a gang."
+I think he is really afraid of a gang."

-"I was determined he had run away from home," Lady Jane admitted.
-"I convinced him with Wolf's help to contact you and also gave him the protection of the castle to get him out of the camping area; it would keep him with his peers."
+"I determined he had run away from home," Lady Jane admitted.
+"I convinced him, with Wolf's help, to contact you and also gave him the protection of the castle to get him out of the camping area; it would keep him with his peers."

 "For some unknown reason he left the barracks early this morning," the Lion said.
 We believe he was attacked by this gang and was carried off.
 Shadow our rescue wolf first tried to defend your son and was later instrumental in finding him."

 "So you had him in your hands but you still let him get away?" the father said.

 The Lion sighed, "We couldn't and wouldn't put him in a jail."